-Join us for the inaugural lecture in the Institute's new "Yeats at Notre Dame" initiative.
+Join us for the inaugural lecture in the Institute's new "Yeats Initiative."

-James Flannery is Professor Emeritus at Emory University.
-He is also a producer, stage director, singer, scholar, and critic specializing in the dramatic work of W.B.
+Dr. James Flannery is the Winship Professor Emeritus of the Arts and Humanities at Emory University.
+He is also a producer, stage director, singer, scholar and critic specializing in the dramatic work of W.B.
 Yeats.
-In 1988 he founded the W.B.
-Yeats Foundation in order to promote a greater understanding and appreciation of Yeats’s work as a poet, dramatist and cultural activist.
+In 1985 he founded the W.B.
+Yeats Foundation in order to promote a greater understanding and appreciation of Yeats’s extraordinary accomplishment as a poet and dramatist, thinker, and cultural activist.